Taro and chicken meatballs simmered in soup

 Place a frying pan over medium heat, add [A], mix well, then add the steamed taro.
 Cover with a drop lid and simmer for about 10 minutes

-Mix the minced chicken, oyster sauce, salt, and pepper in a bowl.
-Once the chicken comes together, add the beaten egg and potato starch and mix again.
+In a bowl, combine ground chicken, oyster sauce, salt, and pepper and mix.
+Once the meat comes together, add the beaten egg and potato starch and mix further.

 Grate the onion, squeeze out the water thoroughly, then add only the onion seeds and mix well